 Why should I have a living will?

-•To make sure that your wishes are followed regarding medical care at the end of your life.
-A living will allows you to indicate which, if any, life support measures that you wish to forego if you are terminally ill or permanently unconscious and cannot communicate.
-If you complete a living will on or after October 1, 2006, you can indicate in it your wishes about any and all end of life decisions.
+• To make sure that your wishes are followed regarding medical care at the end of your life.
+A living will allows you to indicate which, if any, life support measures you wish to refuse if you are terminally ill or permanently unconscious and cannot communicate.

-•To keep your private wishes on dying out of the probate court, where these disputes may otherwise end up.
+• To keep your private wishes on dying out of the probate court, where these disputes may end up.
 Without a living will, your family and medical care providers may disagree as to what care is provided or withheld.
 If they don't all agree, there may be a court battle.

 When should I sign a living will?